Entering their second year, the Baseball team is open to 6th-8th graders.

 Contact: Melanie Guion Melanie.email@example.com

 Drama club is in its 4th year at JTM.
-In the Fall, students can be part of a dramatic production, participating on stage, back stage, on the technical side of things, or on the management side of productions.
-In the Spring, Drama puts on a musical, typically involving 80+ students coming together to produce one, fantastic show.
-JTMoore Drama will have 2 productions for the 2018/19 school year, a fall production in November and a spring musical in April.
+In the Fall, students can be part of a dramatic production, this past year “Peter and the Star Catcher”, participating on stage, back stage, on the technical side of things, or on the management side of productions.
+In the Spring, Drama puts on a musical, this year “Newsies”, typically involving 80+ students coming together to produce one, fantastic show.

 Contact: Rachael Phillips firstname.lastname@example.org